 Support the VA Employee Fairness Act

-When ER nurses show up for work at the UC San Diego Hospital they don’t know who will come through the door needing care; an elderly woman having a heart attack, a newborn struggling to breath or an Alzheimer’s patient, dehydrated and confused.
+When ER nurses show up for work at the UC San Diego Hospital they don’t know who will come through the door needing care; an elderly woman having a heart attack, a newborn struggling to breathe or an Alzheimer’s patient, dehydrated and confused.
 But, they do know their employer is mandated by law to follow the California’s strict nurse-to-patient ratios.

 Yet across the street at San Diego’s VA hospital, ER nurses have no such protections.
 It is not right, just or safe that ER nurses working literally yards apart do not have the same rights to fight for nurse-to-patient ratios.
 This is the reality for VA nurses.
 That is why it is imperative we support and pass the VA Employee Fairness Act now so RNs have the ability to collectively bargain for nurse to patient ratios.